Itchy Mole: Is It Normal or a Warning Sign?

 Common benign reasons a mole might itch include:

-Friction from clothing or a bra strap rubbing directly over a raised mole can irritate the skin around it.
+Friction from clothing or a bra strap rubbing directly over a raised mole can irritate the surrounding skin.
 The irritation triggers a mild inflammatory response that registers as itching.

 Dry skin is another frequent culprit.
 When the skin dries out in winter or after long showers, the surface layer can tighten and flake, and a mole sitting in that area will itch along with everything else nearby.

 Hormonal changes during puberty, pregnancy, or perimenopause cause the skin to stretch and shift.
-Moles can enlarge slightly during these periods, and that physical change can produce a temporary itching or tingling sensation.
+Moles can slightly enlarge during these periods, and this physical change can cause a temporary itching or tingling sensation.

 Contact irritation from a new soap, sunscreen, or laundry detergent can cause localized dermatitis.
 If the product touches a mole, the mole may feel itchier than the surrounding skin because the texture difference traps more of the irritant.

-Shaving over a raised mole is a common trigger too, since the blade drags across the lesion, causing micro-trauma and a lasting itch that fades over a day or two.
+Shaving over a raised mole is a common trigger, too, since the blade drags across the lesion, causing microtrauma and a lingering itch that fades within a day or two.

-None of these situations are emergencies.
+None of these situations is an emergency.
 The itch resolves on its own, and the mole remains visually unchanged.

 Not all mole itching is benign.
 The concern arises when itching is accompanied by visible changes to the mole itself.